stipefrkovic/stock-market/README.md

 ## About

-This project was done by Stipe Frkovic and Phuong-Nam Nguyen as a part of the Advanced Object Oriented Programming course.
+This project was done by Stipe Frkovic and Phuong-Nam Nguyen as a part of the Advanced Object Oriented Programming course at the University of Groningen.

 Over the course of the ACU (AOOP Cinematic Universe), we did the following: